-As we continue to have greater and greater value for our natural inhabitants and neighbours, we should be exploring all options.- Chris Fisher, author of Birds of Alberta
+As we continue to have greater and greater value for our natural inhabitants and neighbours, we should be exploring all options.- Chris Fisher, author of

 With fireworks going off downtown, animals nesting near the Bow River or downtown area could be spooked.
 Those include sensitive species like young hawks and eagles who have yet to learn how to fly, said Chris Fisher, a professional biologist and the author of Birds of Alberta.

 Under both provincial and federal legislation, it's an offence to disturb an active nest.